-Business intelligence software solutions refer to computer-based systems and tools that are utilized to translate raw business data into insightful, and thus more useful, information for business analysis decisions.
-Such a software solution can control large amounts of unstructured, unprocessed business data to enable firms to recognize, develop, and even generate new business opportunities and plans.
-Broadly observed, business intelligence software includes three main sets of operations: data discovery, data management, and reporting, and it is expected to include a vast suite of metrics, evaluation tools, and analytical capacities.
-The software can either be a standalone solution, or can be incorporated in multi-operational project management software.
+Business intelligence software systems refer to computer-based applications and tools that are employed to convert raw business data into insightful, and thus more useful, information for business analysis decisions.
+Such a software solution can handle vast amounts of unstructured, unprocessed business data to enable companies to spot, grow, and even create new business opportunities and plans.
+Broadly observed, business intelligence software comprises three key sets of operations: data discovery, data management, and reporting, and it is expected to contain a huge suite of metrics, evaluation features, and analytical capacities.
+The solution can either be an individual application, or can be integrated in multi-operational project management software.

 Engtics is a behavior tracking, engagement, and analytics suite that helps you view and assess your users and how they relate to the performance of your products, websites, applications, and more.
 Read Review